Mikele11/React-lerning/README.md

 #### 27.09.2018 — react-complete-guide

-<a name="pseudo selector"></a>Pseudo selector - Pseudo selectors are an alternative to selectors in the radium module.
+<a name="pseudo"></a>Pseudo selector - Pseudo selectors are an alternative to selectors in the radium module.
 We declare the global component and then work with the pseudo selectors of this component

 ## Questions